Question: How do I become a Certified Registered Nurse Anesthetist?

 Question: How do I become a student member of AANA?

-Answer: Only students who are currently enrolled in an accredited nurse anesthesia educational program may become student members of AANA.
-Students will be given AANA student membership application forms by their program director in class.
+Answer: Only students who are currently enrolled in an accredited nurse anesthesia educational program may become associate members of AANA.
+Students will be given AANA student membership application forms by their program administrator in class.